return42/sphkerneldoc/linux_src_doc/include/linux/radix-tree_h.rst

 radix_tree_lookup_slot
 radix_tree_tag_get
 radix_tree_gang_lookup
-radix_tree_gang_lookup_slot
 radix_tree_gang_lookup_tag
 radix_tree_gang_lookup_tag_slot
 radix_tree_tagged

-The first 8 functions are able to be called locklessly, using RCU.
+The first 7 functions are able to be called locklessly, using RCU.
 The caller must ensure calls to these functions are made within \ :c:func:`rcu_read_lock`\ regions.
 Other readers (lock-free or otherwise) and modifications may be running concurrently.